LucyImo/MTN-SERVICE-ANALYSIS/README.md

 - 14. What device is this Highest revenue is directed to based on location?

  ### Contents

- The dataset comprises the following; 974 rows and 17 columns.
+ - The dataset comprises the following: 974 rows and 17 columns.
 In the 17 columns, we have the following headers;
- -a.
+ * a.
+Customer ID:
+ * b.
+Full Name: This column contains the full name of customers who were registered with MTN .
+ * c.
+Date of Purchase : This is the date registration was made for customer using MTN device.
+ * d.
+Age: This is the Age of a particular customer.
+ * e.
+State: This is the state of registration.
+ * f.
+MTN Device : This isan MTN product that was sold to a customer at a particular period.
+ * g.
+Gender: This is the column that distinguish the male and female customer.
+ * h.
+Satisfaction Rate: This is the column that shows how the customers rate MTN services which they are using.
+The rating is form 1 to 5
+ * i.
+Customer Review: This is the column that shows how the customers review MTN services with the following; Poor, Fair,good, Very good, Excellent.